r9software/walmart-challenge/README.md

 ## Considerations

--The code uses MVVM to connect the data layer with the views, also a network layer with retrofit and a local storage with room, while the database is not yet connected it can be connected in the future, proving the concept of stage integrations.
+- The code uses MVVM to connect the data layer with the views, also a network layer with retrofit and a local storage with room, while the database is not yet connected it can be connected in the future, proving the concept of stage integrations.

--The architecture uses Databinding and a set of BASE elements that can be replicated easily for multiple features -All the libraries and tools are used because they simplify a lot of manual work that is required for client / server applications
+- The architecture uses Databinding and a set of BASE elements that can be replicated easily for multiple features

+- All the libraries and tools are used because they simplify a lot of manual work that is required for client / server applications

 ## Libraries